-Since students make significant developmental transitions during the training period and may need special types of assistance during this time, preventive measures are included in the training years, designed to address potential and problematic behavior before they becomes critical.
+Since students make significant developmental transitions during the training period and may need special types of assistance during this time, preventive measures are included in the training vears, designed to address potential and problematic behavior before they become critical.
 These include:

 - 1. Orientation meetings

-- 2. Individualized contacts with advisors
+- Individualized contacts with advisors

-- 3. Contact with other students
+- Contact with other students

-- 4. Assignment of a student mentor
+- Assignment of a student mentor

-- 5. Timely evaluations
+- Timely evaluations

 - 6. Specific information regarding program expectations